-For these reasons, people professionals consider talent management to be a key priority.
-The CIPD Profession Map recognises talent management as one of the specialist knowledge areas within the people profession and sets out the expected standards to follow.
+For these reasons, talent management is a key priority for people professionals.
+The CIPD Profession Map identifies it as a specialist knowledge area and sets out the standards to follow.

 This factsheet was last updated by Giorgia Gamba Quilliam: Global talent and learning partner, Christian Aid, and independent consultant